 Metallurgical Engineering degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #319 out of the 395 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

-College Factual reviewed 8 schools in the United States to determine which ones were the best for degree seekers in the field of metallurgical engineering.
+For its 2024 ranking, College Factual looked at 8 schools in the United States to determine which ones were the best for metallurgical engineering students pursuing a degree.
 When you put them all together, these colleges and universities awarded 179 degrees in metallurgical engineering during the 2020-2021 academic year.

 Your choice of metallurgical engineering school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for metallurgical engineering schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.